MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdminAuditLogConfig.md

 ```

 ### -TestCmdletLoggingEnabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The TestCmdletLoggingEnabled parameter specifies whether the execution of test cmdlets should be logged.
-Test cmdlets begin with the verb Test.
-Valid values are $true and $false.
-The default value is $false.

-Test cmdlets can produce a large amount of information.
-As such, you should only enable logging of test cmdlets for a short period of time.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The TestCmdletLoggingEnabled parameter specifies whether the execution of test cmdlets should be logged.
 Test cmdlets begin with the verb Test.
 Valid values are $true and $false.
 The default value is $false.

 Test cmdlets can produce a large amount of information.
 As such, you should only enable logging of test cmdlets for a short period of time.

 ```yaml
 Type: $true | $false